Closing Rikers Island: Why Community-Based Solutions Are Critical Investments

 Alcohol Awareness Month: The Urgent Need for Treatment Access Before, During, and After Incarceration

 April is Alcohol Awareness Month—a time to acknowledge the widespread impact of substance misuse and advocate for effective treatment solutions.
-For women impacted in the criminal legal system, substance use disorders, including alcohol misuse, are often both a cause and a consequence of incarceration.
+For women impacted by the criminal legal system, substance use disorders, including alcohol misuse, are often both a cause and a consequence of incarceration.
 The Women’s Prison Association (WPA) understands firsthand that addressing substance misuse…

 Annual Report 2023-2024: The Impact of Our Critical Work